zoegaidmore/cse15l-lab-reports/LabReport3.md

 For each of those options, give 2 examples of using it on files and directories from ./technical.
 Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.

-1. `-c`
+1. `-c`:

 	This command line argument returns the count of how many times the specific String is found in the specified file.
 This is useful 	because it can tell you if a certain String is even found in a file, and if so how many times.
-Paired with the `r` command line 	argument, you can see the name of every file and how many times the specified String is seen in it.
+Paired with the `-r` command line 	argument, you can see the name of every file and how many times the specified String is seen in it.

 	```